-The Port of Houston is made up of the public terminals owned, managed and leased by the Port of Houston Authority, and the 150-plus private industrial companies along the 52-mile long Houston Ship Channel.
-Each year, more than 200 million tons of cargo move through the Port of Houston, carried by more than 8,000 vessel and 200,000 barge calls.
+The Port of Houston is a 25-mile-long complex of 150-plus private and public industrial terminals along the 52-mile-long Houston Ship Channel.
+The eight public terminals are owned, managed and leased by the Port of Houston Authority.
+Each year, more than 200 million tons of cargo move through the greater Port of Houston, carried by more than 8,000 vessels and 200,000 barges.

 As one of the world’s busiest ports, the Port of Houston is a large and vibrant component of the regional economy.
 A 2015 study by Martin Associates says ship channel-related businesses contribute 1,174,567 jobs throughout Texas, up from more than 1 million jobs cited in a 2012 study.
 This activity helped generate more than $264.9 billion in statewide economic impact, up from nearly $182.6 billion.
 Additionally, more than $5 billion in state and local tax revenues are generated by business activities related to the port, up from $4.5 billion.